sardisnetwork/docs/bridge/user_guide.md

 Sardis Network Team
 2021/12/8

-# Stars Bridge Beta version has been launched, supports Sardisand Ethereum cross-chain
+# Stars Bridge Beta version has been launched, supports Sardis and Ethereum cross-chain
 Sardis Network has launched the Stars Bridge Beta version (Stars Bridge) on December 8, 2021, supporting multiple ERC20 and HRC20 token exchanges.
 Committed to providing users with low-cost, high-acceptance, multi-token, safe and fast cross-chain services.
 The Beta version will be temporarily only open to whitelisted users.
 Users can search for StarsBridge through https://www.sardisnetwork.com/starsbridge or Sardis Wallet for more product information.